project-SIMPLE/SIMPLE-Unity-Plugin/Documentation~/tutorial/05-dynamic-colors.md

 ![Dynamic food color settings legend](../images/tutorial/05-dynamic-color-food-settings-legend.png)

+1. Open the **Dynamic Color** foldout.
+2. Enable the override.
+3. Choose **Continuous** mode.
+4. Enter the attribute name, here `food`.
+5. Pick the base color.
+6. Set the numeric range.
+7. Tune the light and dark variation.
+In the example below, both sliders are set to `0.5`.

 In this example, the `vegetation_cell` species receives a numeric `food` attribute.
 The goal is:

 ```text